Vizio TV Not Connecting to WiFi: FIX in Minutes

 2. Hold down the Volume Down and Input buttons on the side of the TV simultaneously.

-3. After a few seconds, a message will pop up on screen telling you how to reset your TV.
+3. After a few seconds, a message will pop up on the screen telling you how to reset your TV.
 You can release the two buttons you are holding.

 4. You will usually then hold the Input button for 10 seconds for a factory reset.

-6. Your TV will re-boot and return to the original setup screen.
+6. Your TV will reboot and return to the original setup screen.

 For older Vizio TVs, you can perform a factory reset by using the remote to go to: